Zhenghai2000/PeterChi.github.io/_pages/cv.md

 <p align="center">(* indicates presenter; † indicates coauthor presenter)</p>

+- The 14th MoFiR Workshop on Banking (June 2025)
 - The Asian Bureau of Finance and Economic Research 12th Annual Conference† (May 2025)
 - Singapore Rising Scholars Conference* (May 2025)
 - Causal Inference Workshop at the University of Arizona (Apr.
 2025)
 - NUS ACC Doctoral Consortium* (Dec.
 2024)